Covariant form factors for spin-1 particles: Introduction

-The exploration of zero modes, or non-valence terms, which need to be added to the electromagnetic current, in order to have the covariance respected in the Light-front approach; has been explored in the literature for some times, both for scalar particles~\cite{Naus1998,Sales1998}, as well as pseudo scalars mesons ~\cite{deMelo1999,Bakker2001,deMelo2002,JVary2018,Moita2021,Arifi2022}, and also vectors particles \cite{Arifi2022,Frankfurt1988,Kobushkin1993,Cardarelli1995,deMelo1997,Lev1999,Bakker2002,Carlson2003,Dbeyssi2011}, In the case of pseudo scalar particles, such as the pion and kaon mesons, both components of the electromagnetic current were explored, to extract the observables of these mesons, such as electromagnetic form factors, electromagnetic radius and electroweak decay constants~\cite{Moita2021}.
-In this work, we will explore the calculation of the covariant electromagnetic form factors, $F_1,F_2$ and $F_3$, and the related electromagnetic form factors of charge, $G_0(Q^2)$, magnetic $G_1(Q^2)$, and quadrupole $G_2(Q^2)$, for the plus and minus components of the electromagnetic current for the rho meson scale, both, at equal time, as well as on the light-front approach.
-To the best of our knowledge, the minus component of the electromagnetic current, is not yet been explored for spin-1 particles, and, is their relationship to the covariant form factors.
+In the case of pseudoscalar particles, such as the pion and kaon mesons, both components of the electromagnetic current have been investigated to extract observables, including electromagnetic form factors, electromagnetic radius, and electroweak decay constants~\cite{Moita2021}.
+This work aims to explore the calculation of the covariant electromagnetic form factors $F_1$, $F_2$, and $F_3$, as well as the related electromagnetic form factors of charge $G_0(Q^2)$, magnetic \(G_1(Q^2)\), and quadrupole \(G_2(Q^2)\).
+We will consider both the plus and minus components of the electromagnetic current for the rho meson scale, analyzing them at equal time and within the light-front approach.

+It is important to note that calculating electromagnetic form factors using different components of the electromagnetic current can sometimes lead to a loss of covariance.
+In this study, we will investigate this loss of covariance for spin-1 particles, focusing on the plus and minus components of the electromagnetic current.